About db-benchmarks open source test framework

 cd db-benchmarks

-2. update mem in .env with the default value of the memory (in megabytes) the test framework can use for secondary tasks (data loading, getting info about databases)
+3. Update mem and cpuset in .env with the default value of the memory (in megabytes) and CPUs the test framework can use for secondary tasks (data loading, getting info about databases)

 Get started